msperlin/GetLattesData/README.md

 # Package GetLattesData

-**ATTENTION: The code is currently NOT working due to the return of the captcha page.**

 [![](http://cranlogs.r-pkg.org/badges/GetLattesData)](https://CRAN.R-project.org/package=GetLattesData)

 [Lattes](http://lattes.cnpq.br/) is an unique and largest platform for academic curriculumns.
 There you can find information about the academic work of **all** Brazilian scholars.
 It includes institution of PhD, current employer, field of work, all publications metadata and more.
 It is an unique and reliable source of information for bibliometric studies.